giesselmann/nanopype/docs/rules/alignment.md

 The alignment step maps basecalled reads against a reference genome.
 If not already done alignment rules will trigger basecalling of the raw nanopore reads.

-To align the reads of one Flow-Cell against reference genome hg38 with *flappie* basecalling and aligner *minimap2* run from within your processing directory:
+To align the reads of one flow cell against reference genome hg38 with *flappie* basecalling and aligner *minimap2* run from within your processing directory:

-    snakemake --snakefile /path/to/nanopype/Snakefile alignments/minimap2/flappie/20180101_FAH12345_FLO-MIN106_SQK-LSK108_WA01.hg38.bam
+    snakemake --snakefile /path/to/nanopype/Snakefile alignments/minimap2/flappie/runs/20180101_FAH12345_FLO-MIN106_SQK-LSK108_WA01.hg38.bam

 This requires an entry *hg38* in your **env.yaml** in the nanopype installation directory: